SolarDub/TPF2SAPLC/README.md

 To execute:
 - Open Terminal.
-- Change directory to the 'base directory' where 'ReadStarFileScript' resides.
+- Change directory to the 'base directory' where 'runCreateSAPLC.sh' resides.
-- Type "./ReadStarFileScript", with optional switches
+- Type "./runCreateSAPLC", with optional switches
-  - These options may be reviewed by entering "./ReadStarFileScript --help"
+  - These options may be reviewed by entering "./runCreateSAPLC.sh --help"
-  - or simply "./ReadStarFileScript"
+  - or simply "./runCreateSAPLC.sh"

 ----